mozilla/marketplace-frontend-docs/docs/topics/usage.rst

 If you want to test the project with the built bundles above, serve with a template that uses the bundle, such as `src/app.html`.
-Read about the webserver above for more details
+Read about the webserver above for more details.

 If you want to disable uglification and minification of JS and CSS::

-    NO_MINIFY=1 make build
+    MKT_NO_MINIFY=1 make build

 Additional Command-Line Interface